changhuixu/rxjs-playground/README.md

-# rxjs-playground
+# RxJS Playground

-A playground project for RxJS 6 in Typescript build using webpack 4
+A playground project for RxJS 6 in Typescript build using Webpack 4

+Some example RxJS unit tests in rxjs-marbles.